-The Airport has implemented measures to limit the use of AFFF containing PFAS, and to protectively manage any releases which are necessary in the future.
-Under these measures, PFAS will only be discharged on the airfield when necessary to protect human life.
-These limiting measures include the following:
+Previous to the transition from AFFF to F3 agent, the Airport implemented measures to protectively manage any releases which were necessary.
+Under these measures, PFAS was only discharged on the airfield when necessary to protect human life.
+The following sections discuss measures implemented to limit, and ultimately eliminate, use of AFFF at the Airport.

-2.1 Eliminating Discharges of Foam for Training.
+3.1 Eliminating Discharges of Foam for Training.